voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 });
 ```

-The RFC has a [whole section](https://vue-composition-api-rfc.netlify.com/#ref-vs-reactive) comparing `ref` and `reactive` and it's a really recommended read.
+The RFC has a [whole section](https://vue-composition-api-rfc.netlify.com/#ref-vs-reactive) comparing `ref` and `reactive`.
 It ends up with a summary of possible approaches for using them:

-> 1.Use ref and reactive just like how you'd declare primitive type variables and object variables in normal JavaScript.
+> 1. Use ref and reactive just like how you'd declare primitive type variables and object variables in normal JavaScript.
 It is recommended to use a type system with IDE support when using this style.
 >
-> 2.Use reactive whenever you can, and remember to use toRefs when returning reactive objects from composition functions.
+> 2. Use reactive whenever you can, and remember to use toRefs when returning reactive objects from composition functions.
 This reduces the mental overhead of refs but does not eliminate the need to be familiar with the concept.

 Something to keep in mind when using `ref` is that you need to remember to access the contained value by the `value` property of the ref (except in templates, where Vue allows you to omit it).
 Whereas with `reactive` you will lose reactivity if you destructure the object.
 So you need to have a reference to the object and access the state properties you defined through it.

-The Composition API provides two helper functions for dealing with refs and reactive objects. `isRef` can be used to conditionally grab the `value` property is needed (e.g. `isRef(myVar) ? myVar.value : myVar`) and `toRefs` converts a reactive object to a plain object where all of its properties are automatically transform to refs.
+The Composition API provides two helper functions for dealing with refs and reactive objects. `isRef` can be used to conditionally grab the `value` property if needed (e.g. `isRef(myVar) ? myVar.value : myVar`) and `toRefs` converts a reactive object to a plain object where all of its properties are automatically transform to refs.
 Particularly useful when returning from custom composition functions (and thus allowing destructuring to be used from the caller side and keep reactivity).

 ```js
 function useFeatureX() {